SB-5984

 Plain Language

-Operators may not deploy an AI companion chatbot at all unless they maintain and implement a crisis detection and response protocol.
-The protocol must include: (1) reasonable methods for identifying user expressions of suicidal ideation or self-harm, explicitly including eating disorders; (2) automated or human-mediated referrals to crisis resources such as suicide hotlines or crisis text lines; and (3) reasonable measures to prevent the chatbot from generating content that encourages or describes how to commit self-harm.
-This is a continuous operating prerequisite — the protocol must be active as a condition of making the chatbot available, not merely documented before launch.
-The inclusion of eating disorders in the detection scope is notably broader than some comparable state statutes.
+Operators may not make an AI companion chatbot available at all unless they maintain and implement a crisis detection and response protocol.
+The protocol must include reasonable methods for identifying expressions of suicidal ideation or self-harm (explicitly including eating disorders), provide automated or human-mediated referrals to crisis resources such as suicide hotlines or crisis text lines, and implement reasonable measures to prevent the chatbot from generating content that encourages or describes how to commit self-harm.
+This is a continuous operating prerequisite — the protocol must remain active and implemented as a condition of deployment, not merely documented.
+Notably, the self-harm detection requirement extends to eating disorders, which is broader than some comparable state laws.

 Statutory Text